 SuitabilityType

 Habitat suitability tables can take one of 3 distinct forms depending on the relevant habitat attributes for the species.
 This parameter uses a keyword to specify which form the remainder of the file will take.
-Options for this parameter are: AgeClass_ForestType, AgeClass_TimeSinceDisturbance, and ForestType_TimeSinceDisturbance.
+Options for this parameter are: AgeClass_ForestType, AgeClass_TimeSinceDisturbance, and DisturbedForestType_TimeSinceDisturbance.
 The sections below describe the remaining input parameters required for each form.

 SuitabilityType AgeClass_ForestType